Developer Documentation

 Begin ODIN Getting Started Guide

-This guide will show you how to access the Odin Media Stream and copy it to the Audio Input Plugin of FMOD in order to pass it to the FMOD Audio Engine.
+This guide will show you how to access the Odin Media Stream and copy it to the Audio Channels of FMOD in order to pass it to the FMOD Audio Engine.
 This means, we will only cover the receiver-side of the communication - the sender just uses Unreal’s Audio Capture Module and thus is handled no different than any other implementation of Odin in Unreal.

 Sample Project